-Address Range Data Type Access хххх 0001-9999 Short, DWord, Long, Float, String Read/Write
+Address Range Data Type Access xxxx 0001-9999 Short, DWord, Long, Float, String Read/Write

-Note 1: The WITS Level 0 Passive Driver supports the full range of addresses between 0001 and 9999.
-If the address is pre-defined in the WITS specification, the default data type will be equal to the pre-defined item's data type.
-If the address is not pre-defined, the default data type will be String.
+Note: The WITS Level 0 Active Driver supports the full range of addresses between 0001 and 9999.
+If the address is predefined in the WITS specification, the default data type will be equal to the predefined item's data type.
+If the address is not predefined, the default data type will be String.

-Note 2: For more information on pre-defined WITS records, refer to W.I.T.S.
-Wellsite Information Transfer Specification.
+[•] For more information on predefined WITS records, refer to resources on the W.I.T.S Wellsite Information

+Transfer Specification.